 LEDs that use most of the light spectrum

-The best quality LED grow lights utilise six to nine varying wavelengths of the light spectrum.
+The best quality LED grow lights utilize six to nine varying wavelengths of the light spectrum.
 If there are fewer than six wavelengths, the light will not be sufficient for robust and healthy growth.

 LEDs emit ultraviolet light, which traditional bulbs do not.
 LED lights that emit ultraviolet light have the extra benefit of encouraging the formation of resin and also help repel pests in the grow tent.
 Cultivating weed with a grow light that has UV diodes will increase your grow volume.